BrunoASMauricio/University-NetworkSimulator/README.md

 Final product should consist of a "empowered-node" deploment sytem, capable of simulating all the interfaces needed to test the NP protocol.

+Code parameters:

+    --WS : Use WS simulator for all nodes

+	--HW : Use HW simulator for all nodes